isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

 Isaac Lab supports training massively parallel environments to speed up RL training and provides rich data for the model to train.
 For single GPU training, the following steps show how training works in Isaac Sim and Isaac Lab:

+1. **In Isaac Sim**

-1. Isaac Sim provides the asset states such as robot and sensor states, including the observations defined in the task observation config class.
+* Isaac Sim provides the asset states such as robot and sensor states, including the observations defined in the task observation config class.

-2. In Isaac Lab
+2. **In Isaac Lab**

-* We add randomization to the states defined in the event configuration class to obtain the observation for the task.
+* Randomizations are added to the states defined in the event configuration class to obtain the observation for the task.
+Randomizations are however optional.
+If not defined, the states are the observations.
-* The observations are computed as PyTorch tensors, and it can optionally include the action provided by the trained model.
+* The observations are computed as PyTorch tensors, and it can optionally include the action provided by the trained model based on the task.

-3. In the RL library
+3. **In the RL library**

 * The observation is passed to the policy.
 * The policy is trained to output the right actions for the robot using RL library algorithms such as PPO, TRPO, etc.